lmcinnes/umap/doc/plotting.rst

-Again, this does not provide comprehensive control of the plot aesthetics, but the goal here is to provide a simple to use interface rather than the ability for the user to fine tune all aspects -- users seeking such control are far better served making use on the individual underlying packages (matplotlib, datashader, and bokeh) by themselves.
+Again, this does not provide comprehensive control of the plot aesthetics, but the goal here is to provide a simple to use interface rather than the ability for the user to fine tune all aspects -- users seeking such control are far better served making use of the individual underlying packages (matplotlib, datashader, and bokeh) by themselves.

 Plotting larger datasets